hunterjackson/docs/source/rethink.rst

     connect.rethink.export.route.query=INSERT INTO TABLE1 SELECT * FROM person_rethink
     #task ids: 0

+The ``rethink-sink.properties`` file defines:

+1. The name of the sink.
+2. The name of the rethink host to connect to.
+3. The rethink port to connect to.
+4. The Sink class.
+5. The max number of tasks the connector is allowed to created.
+Should not be greater than the number of partitions in the Source topics otherwise tasks will be idle.
+6. The Source kafka topics to take events from.
+7.  :ref:`The KCQL routing querying. <kcql>`

 If you switch back to the terminal you started the Connector in you should see the ReThinkDB Sink being accepted and the task starting.